logicly-au/pmhc-mds-user-documentation/docs/reporting.rst

    calendar icon to select the end date
-7. If you click the **Include only records with Client Consent** tickbox, the data for clients that have not consented to their anonymised data being provided to the Department of Health will be excluded from your report.
+7. If you click the **Include only records with Client Consent** tickbox, the data for clients that have not consented to their anonymised data being provided to the Department of Health, Disability and Aging (DoHDA) will be excluded from your report.
 (See `Episode — Client Consent to Anonymised Data <http://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#dfn-client-consent>`_ )
 8. Click the blue **Request** button
 9. Your report will be displayed on screen and can be downloaded as a CSV